 BLOWING ROCK N.C.
 (February 2010) – The Blue Ridge Wine & Food Festival, coming April 15 – 18, combines the best in regional and international wines with the finest in local culinary talent, wrapped in the scenic beauty and crisp weather that makes Blowing Rock a special spring destination.

 Now in its fifth year, the Blue Ridge Wine & Food Festival offers events and activities for day-trippers and overnight visitors alike, with many great restaurants and nearby attractions adding to the festival’s appeal.
+If you’re a brewmaster, you might be in luck, for there also will be oak barrels for sale.
 Downtown Blowing Rock will again be the site of Saturday’s Grand Wine Tasting, and for the first time, it will also host a late Friday afternoon Meet & Greet event at which visitors can mingle with the festival’s out-of-town judges, culinary experts and VIPs.

 The Thursday through Sunday celebration of the winemaking and culinary arts includes wine tastings, vintners’ dinners, cooking classes and webinars from localwinos.com, a downtown gallery stroll with merchant specials, late night music and entertainment and the exciting “Fire on the Rock” Chef’s Challenge (fireontherock.com).